-Because this type of life insurance is to ensure that your mortgage will be paid off should anything happen to you, it may be suitable.
-But this will depend on your overall financial situation and whether your dependants would be able to cope without your income after the mortgage is paid off in full.
+Because this type of life insurance is designed to ensure that your mortgage will be paid off should anything happen to you, it may be suitable for you if you are a homeowner with a mortgage.
+However, this will depend on your overall financial situation and whether your dependants would be able to cope without your income after the mortgage is paid off in full.

-Beyond this, if your dependents are likely to struggle to cope without your income, level term life insurance may be worth considering, as you would have the ability to define a fixed cover amount higher than the remaining balance on your mortgage.
-It will not only give you the peace of mind of knowing that your family will be taken care of, but it will also help them to pay off any other outstanding debts, for your funeral or even to go towards university costs or a break from work to look after the kids.
+Beyond this, if your dependents are likely to struggle without your income, level term life insurance may be worth considering, as you would have the ability to define a fixed cover amount higher than the remaining balance on your mortgage.
+It will not only give you the peace of mind of knowing that your family will be taken care of, but it will also help them to pay off any other outstanding debts, finance your funeral or even fund your children's education or a break from work for your spouse to look after the kids.

-If you are seeking to buy or sell a home, the ability to keep up with mortgage payments is a serious consideration for you and your family.
+If you are thinking about buying a home, the ability to keep up with mortgage payments is a serious consideration for you and your family.

-At Compare Cover, we specialise in comparing life insurance policies, which means that we can help you to compare the most appropriate policy for you and your loved ones.
-Get quotes today or read our handy guides to help you make an informed choice.
+At Compare Cover, we specialise in comparing life insurance policies and aim to help you find the most appropriate policy for you and your loved ones needs.
+Get quotes today or read more of our handy life insurance guides.

 Last year saw record numbers of Brits chose to stay in the UK for their summer holidays, with Covid-related restrictions and complications making...